False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 \subsection{Bonferroni correction}

-The decision criterion based on the Bonferroni correction was slightly more conservative than required but statistical power was only moderately reduced.
-Contrary to conventional wisdom, the Bonferroni correction therefore seems to be quite appropriate when multiple dependent eye-tracking measures are tested.
+The Bonferroni correction was slightly more conservative than required but statistical power was only moderately reduced.
+Contrary to conventional wisdom, the Bonferroni correction is therefore quite appropriate when multiple dependent eye-tracking measures are tested.
 Since the Bonferroni correction was slightly too conservative, a researcher applying this correction may in some cases not find evidence for a true effect when a more precise correction may have allowed the detection of the effect.
 However, this type of error (Type II, false negative) has a much smaller potential to do harm than the greatly inflated false positive rate suffered without any form of correction.
 After all, researchers will typically draw strong conclusions when they believe to have found statistical evidence for an effect whereas a null-result (no statistical evidence for an effect) is inconclusive.

 A researcher reporting an effect in just one dependent variable may argue that a Bonferroni correction is not needed because the effect was expected to appear in that dependent variable and not in the others.
 If that were the case, the reader of such research may rightly ask, why did the researchers test the other dependent variables in the first place?
 Even if the tested hypothesis predicts an effect in just one particular measure, it is often possible to produce a perfectly plausible explanation for why the effect could also appear in another dependent measure.
 Clearly, our general tendency to view an effect as entirely plausible after seeing the evidence for it does not help here.
-Thus, a researcher either has to demonstrate the a-priori nature of the prediction beyond reasonable doubt (e.g., through pre-registration of the study design or through a very strong, independently motivated hypothesis), correct for multiple testing, or conduct a replication of the experiment \cite<see>[for further discussion]{GelmanLokenMS}.
+Thus, a researcher either has to demonstrate the a-priori nature of the prediction beyond reasonable doubt (e.g., through preregistration of the study design or through a very strong, independently motivated hypothesis), or correct for multiple testing, or conduct a replication of the experiment \cite<see>[for further discussion]{GelmanLokenMS}.